tc39/proposal-smart-pipelines/readme.md

 <td>

 A `for ` statement would bind the topic reference only when statement’s parentheses is not of the form `(… of …)` or `(…; …; …)`.

-When this is so, then it will act as if it were a `for (const # of …) { … }` loop: pulling each of the given iterator’s items, then tacitly binding the item to the topic reference, then running the block with that topic reference in its scope.
+When this is so, then it would act as if it were a `for (const # of …) { … }`
+loop: pulling each of the given iterator’s items, then tacitly binding the item to the topic reference, then running the block with that topic reference in its scope.
 This maintains forward compatibility with pipelines whose bodies contain `for` statements that in turn use the topic reference.

 [TO DO: Link to section on deep nesting.]

 <tr>
 <th>Topical for–await loop